severalnines/docs/user-guide/mysql/settings.rst

 Changes happened in this page does not require the CMON service to restart.

-* **Query Sample Time**
-	- How many seconds between query sampling.
-Queries are sampled in 30 seconds chunks.
-This time sets how long the interval should be between each chunk.
-		- -1 - disabled (if you want to manage the query monitoring yourself)
-		- 0 - all the time.
-	- SQL performance is affected if *Query Sample Time* is too frequent and you have a lot of query traffic since the slow query log file will grow big.
-Setting this to 5 is a good starting point.
-You can also set the *Long Query Time* to capture queries taking longer than a certain time.

 * **MySQL Local Query Override**
 	- Choose whether you want ClusterControl to override the local MySQL query sampling:
 		- Yes - The local MySQL configuration settings inside ``my.cnf`` for ``long_query_time`` and ``log_queries_not_using_indexes`` will be used.